Tbro4/prop-bait/README.md

 ## Prerequisites

 - Node.js and npm must be installed.
 You can download them from [here](https://nodejs.org/).
 - [MongoDB Atlas](https://www.mongodb.com/atlas/database).
-Setup a cluster and find the connection string to add to the sample.env file.
+Setup a cluster and find the connection string to add to the sample.env file (Step 5).
+The string should look something like this: "mongodb+srv://<username>:<password>@cluster0.aphdd.mongodb.net/?retryWrites=true&w=majority".

 ## Installation